 The first provision reverses Wards Cove's requirement that the plaintiff show separately the disparate impact of each employment practice at issue.
-Section 4 specifies that to make a prima facie showing of discrimination, the plaintiff must demonstrate that "an employment practice" or a "group of employment practices results in a disparate impact on the basis of race, color, religion, sex, or national origin..."
-The term, "group of employment practices," is defined as "a combination of employment practices that produce one or more employment decisions."
-The proposed legislation also states
+Section 4 specifies that to make a prima facie showing of discrimination, the plaintiff must demonstrate that "an employment practice" or a "group of employment practices results in a disparate impact on the basis of race, color, religion, sex, or national origin. . . .
+"54 The term, "group of employment practices," is defined as "a combination of employment practices that produce one or more employment decisions."55 The proposed legislation also states that the plaintiff "shall not be required to demonstrate which specific practice or practices within the group results in such disparate impact."56 This language seems to indicate that not only could plaintiffs challenge several practices in combination, but also plaintiffs would be allowed to make a prima facie case by demonstrating that the employer's work force has a disparity at the bottom line without being required to show which specific practice or practices cause the disparity.
+Thus, where the Wards Cove decision changed the law as it had been applied previously in most circuits by requiring that each challenged practice be shown to have a disparate impact, the proposed legislation adopts the view, previously held in some circuits and not in others, that not only can several employment practices be challenged in combination, but a prima facie case can be made by showing amendment.

-This provision derives from the definition of business necessity stated in Section 3 of the 1990 Civil Rights Act, as approved by the House Education and Labor Committee.
-The Senate sponsors of the bill, in a May 17 press conference, agreed to support this language in a floor amendment.
 The original legislation contained a different definition of business necessity, "essential for effective job performance," which appears to be somewhat stronger.
-However, in offering an amendment to change the language, Rep. Hawkins argued that his goal was to clarify rather than to weaken the definition of business necessity.
+However, in offering an amendment to change the language, Representative Hawkins argued that his goal was to clarify rather than to weaken the definition of business necessity.
 He also clearly stated that "[o]ne of the stated purposes of this bill is to restore the standard of business necessity that prevailed until a year or two ago."

-55 S. 2104, 101st Cong., 2d Sess. § 4 (k) (1) (1990).
+5. 2104, 101st Cong., 2d Sess. § 4(k)(1) (1990).

-56 S. 2104, 101st Cong., 2d Sess. § 3(n) (1990).
-The House bill defines "group of employment practices as "a combination of employment practices that produces one or more decisions with respect to employment, employment referral, or admission to a labor organization, apprenticeship or other training or retraining program."
+Solution 25 S. 2104, 101st Cong., 2d Sess. § 3(n) (1990).
+The House bill defines group of employment practices as "a combination of employment practices that produces one or more decisions with respect to employment, employment referral, or admission to a labor organization, apprenticeship or other training or retraining program."
 [Amendment in the Nature of a Substitute to H.R.
 4000, as reported by the Committee on Education and Labor on May 8, 1990].
-This wording represents a change from the original that the plaintiff "shall not be required to demonstrate which specific practice or practices within the group results in such disparate impact."57 This language seems to indicate that not only could plaintiffs challenge several practices in combination, but also plaintiffs would be allowed to make a prima facie case by demonstrating that the employer's work force has a disparity at the bottom line without being required to show which specific practice or practices cause the disparity.
-Thus, where the Wards Cove decision changed the law as it had been applied previously . in most circuits by requiring that each challenged practice be shown to have a disparate impact, the proposed legislation adopts the view, previously held in some circuits and not in others, that not only can several employment practices be challenged in combination, but a prima facie case can be made by showing that an entire employment selection procedure results in a disparate impact.
-The proposed legislation might go even farther than earlier lower court decisions, because it appears to allow the plaintiff to make a prima facie case based on bottom-line numbers even when it might be possible to show the impact of a specific practice.
+This wording represents a change from the original House bill definition, "a combination of employment practices or an overall employment process."
+[H.R.
+4000, 101st Cong., 2d Sess. § 3(n)].

+that an entire employment selection procedure results in a disparate impact.
+The proposed legislation might go even further than earlier lower court decisions because it appears to allow the plaintiff to make a prima facie case based on bottom-line numbers even when it might be possible to show the impact of a specific practice.

-The second provision overturns Ward Cove's finding that defendants have only the burden of production in rebutting the prima facie case by imposing on defendants both the burden of production and the burden of persuasion.
+The second provision overturns Wards Cove's finding that defendants have only the burden of production in rebutting the prima facie case by imposing on defendants both the burden of production and the burden of persuasion.
 As argued above, imposing the burden of persuasion on employers is consistent with traditional disparate impact theory and previous established practice.
 Thus, the second provision would tend to restore the law to its pre-Wards Cove state.